Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

-Since all Borel probability measures on a separable Banach space are characterised by their Fourier transform (Bochner's theorem, see for example \citet{Bogachev:2006ys}), they are characterised by integrals against bounded Lipschitz functions.
-Hence $gd\mu$ is the zero measure and hence $g\equiv0$ in $L_{\mu}^{2}$. \end{proof}
+Since all Borel probability measures on a separable Banach space are characterised by their Fourier transform [see, e.g., \citet{Bogachev:2006ys}], they are characterised by integrals against bounded Lipschitz functions.
+Hence $g\,d\mu$ is the zero measure and hence $g\equiv0$ in $L_{\mu}^{2}$. \end{pf}

-\subsection{Dimension-Dependent Spectral Gaps for RWM}
+\subsection{Dimension-dependent spectral gaps for RWM}